10 Things to Do in Columbus, Ohio

 Columbus added a future entry to my “Best Eats of 2018” list with my sampling from Katalina’s.
 Foodies will go mad for the deliciousness that is served in this funky and intimate 100-year old gas station turned restaurant.

-Katalina’s has tremendous soups; I sampled two and each was terrific!
+Katalina’s has great soups; I sampled two and each was terrific!
 The Tomole Soup (roasted tomato with mole spice and holy mole salt) was topped with Queso Fresco and spiced pepitas while the rich and flavorful Shagbark Black Bean Soup had a touch of crema.

 Katalina’s best selling item is the award-winning Famous!
 Mazatlan Slow-Roasted Pork and Egg: slow-roasted pork, cheese, avocado, roasted red peppers, and aioli on Old-World toasted bread.
 Original Pancake Balls are another house specialty.
 Order them filled with Nutella, pumpkin apple butter, or dulce de leche and dip the tasty balls in bourbon barrel-aged maple syrup.